MicroOceLab/omics_workflows/README.md

 # Omics Workflows

-This repository contains workflows that can be used in processing genomics and metagenomics (amplicon) data.
-Commands used for the different workflows are stored in the Jupyter notebooks inside the *_resources folders.
+This repository contains workflows that can be used in processing different types of omics data.
+Workflows are described in the Jupyter notebooks stored inside the *_resources folders.